 Then again, del Toro was attending to another tradition in Japanese science fiction which was anime, and the team assembled to battle the kaiju by piloting the suits was identifiably in that format with the crusty leader (Idris Elba) overseeing the reckless hero (Charlie Hunnam), the token woman as love interest (Rinko Kikuchi), and assorted gruff types as well as the all-important comic relief, here taken by two actors, Charlie Day and Burn Gorman, who refreshingly were pretty funny.
 Adding the director's priceless colleague Ron Perlman as a tough guy black market dealer in monster artefacts (his big entrance here is particularly amusing) and you had some admittedly shallow characters thrown into sharper relief by the vastly detailed scale of what they were pitted aganst.
 There are splashy setpieces galore, literally at times because so much water is involved, so if nothing else the budget very visibly went into sustaining visuals which were consistently engrossing simply because del Toro was so blatantly having the time of his life making his childhood dreams come true.
 Music by Ramin Djawadi.

 Stylish Mexican horror director who moves between personal projects and Hollywood blockbusters.
 After a couple of short films, he earned international attention with unusual vampire chiller Cronos.
 Mimic was an artistically disappointing follow up, but he enjoyed success with vampire action sequel Blade II, spooky ghost story The Devil's Backbone, and another horror comic adaptation, Hellboy.
 Spanish Civil War fantasy Pan's Labyrinth was widely seen as a triumph and won three Oscars.
-After a long spell in production hell since Hellboy 2, he returned with giant monster mash Pacific Rim and gothic chiller Crimson Peak.
+After a long spell in production hell since Hellboy II, he returned with giant monster mash Pacific Rim and gothic chiller Crimson Peak.
+The Shape of Water, an unconventional horror romance, garnered him Oscars.